Tony Pond: Career

 He was very quickly approached by British Leyland to take on the Triumph TR7.
 1976 until 1978, saw him in the Triumph then in 1979 he championed a Talbot Sunbeam Lotus before returning to the TR7 in 1980, completing a number of outings for the British Leyland factory team.

 Around 1979-1982 he also often visited South Africa on weekends to pilot the factory-entered Datsun Stanza, with navigator Richard Leeke, in the SA National Rally Championship as Datsun's (later Nissan SA) number 1 driver.
 In 1981 he won the Radio 5 Rally outright against stiff competition like Geoff Mortimer in a Chevrolet Chevair and Jan Hettema, a double-Springbok, in a Toyota Corolla.

 1981 through to the end of 1984 had Pond competing with varying success in a varied selection of cars, including the Datsun Violet, Vauxhall Chevette HSR, Nissan Violet, Nissan 240RS and Rover SD1.
-For season 1985, Pond was recruited by the Austin Rover dealer team to drive the Group B MG Metro 6R4.
+For the 1985 season, Pond was recruited by the Austin Rover dealer team to drive the Group B MG Metro 6R4.
 Finishing third overall on the 6R4's international debut at the Lombard R.A.C.
 Rally, Pond, improving on his 4th place overall in the 1975 and 1978 events, gave the car its best-ever finish on a World Rally event.
 He stayed with the Austin Rover team until 1986 when the Group B formula was cancelled and the cars banned after a number of fatal accidents.

 Pond mostly retired from Rallying at the end of 1986, however, he was retained on Austin Rover's books as a development driver, and was involved in the design and production of the MG F.

 In 1988 Pond attempted to achieve the first-ever average 100 mph lap around the Isle of Man TT motorcycle race circuit in a standard-specification production Rover Vitesse, but was unsuccessful, largely due to wet weather on the mountain section of the course.
 For his second attempt on 6 June 1990 he again drove a demonstration lap using a standard production Rover 827 Vitesse, which became the first production car to average over 100 mph around the course.
 This feat stood until 2011, when Mark Higgins bettered the time and later improved on his own performances.

+Touring Cars and One-Make Racing

+In 1983 and 1984, Tony Pond competed sporadically in touring car racing in Britain and Europe, first in an MG Metro Turbo then a Rover Vitesse.
+He exclusively drove cars from Austin Rover Group.
+His best performances were in the British Saloon Car Championship, the highlights being a class win at Donington in 1983 and winning outright Silverstone in 1984 and scoring three other podiums, before ARG withdrew from the series.

+In 1987, Tony Pond guested in the MG Maestro Challenge at the Rally Cwm Gwendraith in Wales.

+In 1988 and 1989, he guested in the MG Metro 6R4 Trophy race in Birmingham, winning both times.

+Motorcycling

 Throughout his life he was also a keen motorcyclist, riding fast road bikes and trials bikes successfully.